banister/iprocess/README.md

 __DESCRIPTION__

-  IProcess makes InterProcess Communication(IPC) easy by providing a number of abstractions on top of spawning subprocesses and interprocess communication.
-  It has a simple and easy to use API that supports synchronous and asynchronous method calls plus a few other useful features that will become obvious in the examples below. :-)
+  Provides a number of  abstractions on top of spawning subprocesses and interprocess communication.
+It has a simple and easy to use API that supports synchronous and asynchronous method calls plus one or two other useful features shown in the examples below.

 __EXAMPLES__